siderolabs/omni-docs/content/docs/how-to-guides/how-to-patch-a-machine/index.md

 {{< imgproc 1.png Resize "900x" >}}
 {{< /imgproc >}}
-(Yoou can also navigate to the specific cluster, and then select Config Patches in the right hand menu.)
+(You can also navigate to the specific cluster, and then select Config Patches in the right hand menu.)

 Next, click "Create Patch":